slembcke/debugger.lua/README.md

 - Different interpreters (and versions) print out different stack trace information.
 - Tail calls are handled silghtly differently in different interpreters.
 You may find that 1.) stepping into a function that does nothing but a tail call steps you into the tail called function.
 2.)
 The interpreter gives you the wrong name of a tail called function (watch the line numbers).
 3.)
 Stepping out of a tail called function also steps out of the function that performed the tail call.
 Mostly this is never a problem, but it is a little confusing if you don't know what is going on.
 - Coroutine support has not been tested extensively yet, and Lua vs. LuaJIT handle them differently anyway. -_-

+License:

+	Copyright (c) 2016 Scott Lembcke and Howling Moon Software

+	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+	The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+	THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.